Submission Guidelines for

 Authors are encouraged to make the best use of our online platform and include links to videos, sound files, and photography if applicable.

-100-word bio and author photo should be submitted as email attachments, separate from the article
+100-word bio and author photo should be submitted as email attachments, separate from the article.

 If selected, we will provide editorial support prior to publication, including a review process by established scholars.